diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 (presumably using YAML or Cue format) and then how to consume the limit in the application itself.

-We envision building a simple Ruby library here (we can add it to labkit-ruby) that will make it trivial for engineers to check if a certain limit has been exceeded or not.
+We envision building a simple Ruby library here (we can add it to LabKit) that will make it trivial for engineers to check if a certain limit has been exceeded or not.

 ```yaml